wso2-attic/ballerina-integrator/README.md

    kubectl apply -f ./target/company_recruitment_agency_service/kubernetes
 ```

-- You can verify that the docker image that we specified in `@kubernetes:Deployment` is created, by using `$ docker images`.
+You can verify that the Docker image that you specified in `@kubernetes:Deployment` is created, by using `$ docker images`.

-- Also the Kubernetes artifacts related our service, will be generated in `./target/company_recruitment_agency_service/kubernetes`.
+Also the Kubernetes artifacts related your service will be generated in `./target/company_recruitment_agency_service/kubernetes`.

-- Now you can create the Kubernetes deployment using:
+Now you can create the Kubernetes deployment using:

 ```bash
    $ kubectl apply -f ./target/company_recruitment_agency_service/kubernetes